Supplement to School of Names

 The Wei river was extremely high.
 A person from the house of a rich man of Zheng drowned.
 Someone found the body.
 The rich man asked to buy it back.
 The man demanded very much money.
 The rich man told Deng Xi about it.
 Deng Xi said, “Calm down about it.
 There’s certainly no one else he can sell it to.”
 The one who found the body was troubled by this and told Deng Xi about it.
 Deng Xi replied to him too by saying, “Calm down about it.
 There’s certainly nowhere else they can buy it.”
 (18.4/453)

 Arguing for both of two inconsistent contentions later became known as the doctrine of treating “both sides as admissible” (liang ke).
 Deng Xi is depicted as taking both sides of the issue, one after the other, untroubled by any pragmatic contradiction in his position.
 (Strictly speaking, of course, in the anecdote there is no contradiction, and both of his remarks are true.)
-In ancient China, such conduct would quickly win him a reputation for being unprincipled.
-Still, even readers concerned about excessive or frivolous litigation should be dismayed by the account the Annals gives of Deng Xi's eventual fate:
+Among ancient Chinese writers with authoritarian sympathies, such conduct won him a reputation for being unprincipled.
+Still, even readers concerned about excessive or frivolous litigation should be dismayed by the account the Annals gives of Deng Xi’s eventual fate:

 The state of Zheng fell into great disorder, and the people clamored.
 Zi Chan was troubled by this and so executed Deng Xi and displayed his corpse.
 The people’s hearts then submitted, right and wrong were settled, and laws and regulations were enforced.
 (18.4/454)

-The more reliable Zuo Commentary tells us that Deng Xi was executed in 501 B.C., some 21 years after Zi Chan's death, by Si Chuan, a later ruler of Zheng.
+The more reliable Zuo Commentary tells us that Deng Xi was executed in 501 B.C., some 21 years after Zi Chan’s death, by Si Chuan, a later ruler of Zheng.
 Si Chuan then adopted his penal code.
-Authorship of the penal code raises the possibility that the historical Deng Xi may in fact have been a well-intentioned legal reformer, rather than merely an unscrupulous lawyer.
+Authorship of the penal code suggests that the historical Deng Xi may in fact have been a well-intentioned legal reformer, rather than merely an unscrupulous lawyer.